 Julie Flaskamp of St. Ann 645, Janesville, Minnesota, holds many titles — officially and unofficially — and she uses every opportunity they present her to exemplify the spirit of service.

 “I wish you could meet her in person,” Pat Nakladal, Julie Flaskamp’s aunt, said.
-2020 had its way (for the last time if this writer can help it) and only allowed a phone call to Julie in December; the in-person meeting would have to wait.
+2020 had its way and only allowed a phone call to Julie in December; the in-person meeting would have to wait.
 Pat, whose favorite qualities about Julie are her kindness and willingness to help everybody, thinks of her niece like a daughter.
 “From little on, my husband, Ray (who passed), and I were very closer to her!”
 The smile in her voice is palpable as Pat recalls taking Julie skiing as a young girl and attending her basketball games.
 “Ray and I never had children so Julie was our little girl,” Pat said.
-She and Ray, who lived in Janesville, Minnesota – an hour from Julie and her family in Minneapolis – often made the roundtrip drive propelled by excitement.
+She and Ray, who lived in Janesville, Minnesota — an hour from Julie and her family in Minneapolis — often made the roundtrip drive propelled by excitement.
 When Julie’s parents moved to Chicago, their relationship with Julie deepened.
 “We were kind of her mom and dad,” Pat says.
 “We still have that close relationship!”

 Pat, who recently moved to Minneapolis with Julie’s help, says, “I couldn’t ask for a more thoughtful person.
 She comes up with things for me to do that I wouldn’t even have asked her to do!”
 Pat exclaims, almost puzzled as to how Julie gets the ideas she does.
 “She’s a wonderful person that would do anything for you if you needed help.”